sonic-pi-net/sonic-pi/INSTALL-MAC.md

 ```

 (Note, if you have already manually installed recent version of
-SuperCollider installed into your `/Application` folder directly then
+SuperCollider into your `/Application` folder directly then there's no
-there's no need to `brew cask install supercollider` as this will
+need to `brew cask install supercollider` as this will complain as an
-complain as an existing version of the app is already installed).
+existing version of the app is already installed).

 ## 2. Preparing the Build